What Affects My Swimming Pool Water Chemistry?

 Pool Water Calcium Hardness Levels

 Your pool has dissolved calcium salts in its water.
-These can increase or decrease from the oils and salts on people’s skin, from debris that falls into your pool, and from the chemical reactions that form from maintaining your water’s balance.
+These can increase or decrease from the oils and salts on people’s skin, from debris that falls into your pool, and from the chemical reactions that form from maintaining your water balance.
 You want to keep these levels around 250 ppm.
-If the calcium level is too low, it can create the potential for surface blemishes, while high amounts of calcium make the water cloudy and can result in scaling.
+If the calcium level is too low, it can create pitting in the plaster, while high amounts of calcium make the water cloudy and can result in scaling.

 TDS (Total Dissolved Solids) in Your Swimming Pool